top of page

 Vancouver, British Columbia

-With a new location and Victoria's best seafood restaurant in-house to attract visitors, Skydeck now had something to work with.
-They stretched the tower's height to 350 feet, and although they didn't need the council's approval thanks to the property's light industrial zoning at the time, they sought their blessing anyway.
-On June 24, 1966, Victoria's city council applauded Skydeck's new plan and approved its 5.5 million dollar project.
-Their persistence had finally paid off.
-Skydeck went to work without further delay, hoping to have their new tower ready by the following spring.
-With a plan in motion, Victoria was set to have a new space needle and a revitalized harbour.
-However, nobody could have predicted the tragedies that would soon unfold and forever alter the course of Victoria's new towers.
+With a new location and Victoria’s best seafood restaurant incorporated into the plan, Skydeck moved forward with renewed confidence.
+The tower’s height was increased to 350 feet, and although council approval was not required under the property’s light industrial zoning at the time, they sought it anyway.
+On June 24, 1966, Victoria’s city council approved the revised proposal, valued at 5.5 million dollars.
+Skydeck began preparations soon after, aiming to complete the tower by the following spring.
+With plans in place, Victoria appeared set to gain a new observation tower and a revitalised harbour.
+Within weeks, however, a tragic event elsewhere would change the course of the project.

 1966::Tragedy and the Disappearing Towers